jessepav/lacygoill-wiki-backup/vim/compiler.md

 So,  Vim would  use the  last format  to  parse this  line, which  would give  a non-interactive entry in the qfl.

-`%-G` allows you to eliminate that kind of noise.
+`%-G` lets you eliminate that kind of noise.

 ##
 # Issues